zhangjinyangnwpu/HSI_Classification/README.md

 - 2D-CNN (to be done)
 - 3D-CNN (to be done)
 - DPPN(deep pixel pair network for Hyperspectral image classification) (to be done)
-- DCPN(deep cube pair network for Hyperspectral image classification)(Remote sensing2018) (to be done) [link](https://www.mdpi.com/2072-4292/10/5/783)
+- DCPN(deep cube pair network for Hyperspectral image classification)(Remote Sensing2018) (to be done) [link](https://www.mdpi.com/2072-4292/10/5/783)
 - Residual Network (to be done)
 - Dense Network (to be done)
 - Recurrent Neural Network based methods (to be done)
-- Learning Discriminative Compact Representation for Hyperspectral Imagery Classification(TGRS2019) (to be done)[link](https://ieeexplore.ieee.org/document/8741172)
+- Learning Discriminative Compact Representation for Hyperspectral Imagery Classification(TGRS2019) (to be done) [link](https://ieeexplore.ieee.org/document/8741172)
 - Improving Hyperspectral Image Classification With Unsupervised Learning(IGARSS2019) (to be done)